temach/reports/CCF-Project-plaso-and-timesketch.md

 ![Selection_087](CCF-Project-plaso-and-timesketch.assets/Selection_087.png)

-Plug in that would search for encrypted volumes based on standard distribution of bytes within a file: https://github.com/antagon/TCHunt-ng
+Plug in that would search for encrypted volumes based on standard distribution of bytes within a file: https://github.com/antagon/TCHunt-ng.
+Currently there is a limited version of this in the plazo entropy analyser: https://plaso.readthedocs.io/en/latest/sources/api/plaso.analyzers.hashers.html#module-plaso.analyzers.hashers.entropy

 #### b.
 What views/graphs are missing.